 Et la trace de leur vertu

 La Marseillaise, French Anthem, interpreted by Serge Gainsbourg in his reggae song “Aux Armes, etc.”

-I am a professor of Political science (teaching two courses at HKS, on Global Europe and Green politics and Public Policy in a Global World).
+I am a professor of political science (teaching two courses at the Harvard Kennedy School, on Global Europe and Green politics and Public Policy in a Global World).